jalajdeveloper/net-prime/README.md

 ## Architectural decisions
-Decieded to store the all movies in a array to cache so application dont fetch movies from db every time .
-Another reason to store movies in the array so the users can have smooth transtion between filters and sorting soo user dont have to wait and watch the loader.
+Decieded to store the all movies in a array to cache so application dont fetch movies from db every time.

 ## Design assumptions made
 Did not about how much languages and year so i added the myself.

+## About App

+In this application the api call is made with the help of axios.
+For the state manegment solution i used redux/toolkit.
+.
+For Trigering the infinity scrolling i used a library called react-intersection-observer .
+Because vanilla js libary wasnt working properly with react because of the synthetic events .
+For UI library i used MUI.

+## API ENDPOINTS

+GET
+To Get The Movies /api/v1/tmdb/movies/get-movies/:pageNumber

+ GET
+ To Get The Movie Deat
+ Movie Details
+ /api/v1/tmdb/movies/get-movie-details/:movieId

+ POST
+ Add To WatchList
+/api/v1/tmdb/movies/movies/add-to-watch-list/:movieId

+GET
+To Get Movies Details /api/v1/tmdb/movies/get-movie-details

+GET
+To Check Watch List If Movie Exists /api/v1/tmdb/movies/check-watch-list